NathanAllerton/Dijkstra-Algorithm-and-Floyd-Warshall-Algorithm-Research-Project/README.md

 # Dijkstra Algorithm & Floyd-Warshall Algorithm Research Project

-This was for a research project I did for my Data Structures class.
+This was for a research project I did for my [Data Structures Class](https://github.com/NawalJAhmed/Data-Structures-Class).

 I was given the prompt of researching this topic by writing a paper that discusses the history, purpose, efficacy, usage, and comparing it to other algorithms and their derivatives.
 I also had to develop programs to supplement the paper, and give a presentation.